 DISCLAIMER: I have (mostly) dry/dehydrated, acne prone skin.
 I have some light acne scarring and my main skin concerns are skin texture, brightness, break-outs and managing my weirdly oily forehead.
 So please keep that in mind.
 I’ll try to note alternatives for those with oily skin as much as possible but I may not be able to speak from personal experiences for them.

 Travel Beauty Essentials: An Excellent Setting Spray

 We’ll start with one of my all-time favorite products: Urban Decay’s All Nighter Setting Spray.
 This bad boy isn’t cheap, ($33 for 4oz) but it’s worth every penny.
-It’s like setting your makeup with hairspray but wayyy better for your skin.
-I’m sure you’ve seen plenty beauty gurus and bloggers talk this product up.
-And there’s an excellent reason; Because it honest to god just the fucking best!
+It’s like setting your makeup with hairspray but way better for your skin.
+I’m sure you’ve seen plenty beauty gurus and bloggers talk this product up–and for good reason!
 Whether you have dry, oily, or normal skin, you’ll find the right spray with their 3 different formulas.
 The product promises makeup that looks freshly applied for up to 16 hours and it truly delivers.

 I purchase the full size bottle and pour some into a travel-size spray bottle for my trips so it fits well into my cosmetic bag.

 A Powerful (Yet Gentle) Chemical Exfoliant

 Between all the different climates and environmental pollutants that can clog your pores while traveling, you may find yourself breaking out if you aren’t thoroughly cleaning your skin at the end of the day.